Student services & amenities fee (SSAF)

 In October 2011, the Australian Parliament passed legislation to allow universities and other higher education providers to charge a compulsory Student Services and Amenities Fee (SSAF).
 The fee will provide improved services and amenities (of a non-academic nature) to all students.

-Please visit the Department of Education, Employment and Workplace Relations site for more information regarding the compulsory Student Services and Amenities Fee, including details regarding options to defer payment of the SSAF through SA-HELP.
+Please visit the Department of Innovation web site for more information regarding the compulsory Student Services and Amenities Fee, including details regarding options to defer payment of the SSAF through SA-HELP.

 In 'Student services & amenities fee (SSAF)':

 Fees are based on a rate that is calculated per semester of enrolment with an overall annual maximum fee cap of $280 for the period 1 January - 31 December 2014.

 |Student Category||2014 Fee by Semester for||2014 Annual Maximum Fee|

 How to read your Victoria University invoice example: HECS HELP students (deferred tuition fees)

 Fees are based on a rate that is calculated depending on your enrolment load (number of hours you are enrolled), with an overall maximum fee cap.

 |Student Category||2014 Annual Maximum Fee|

 |Full-time government funded studying 541 hours or more per year||$280|